The U.S. military budget is $756.4 billion for FY 2015. This includes:

 Defense Department Base Budget:

-The Department will still maintain ready forces, with a focus on its counterterrorism capability and alliances with organizations such as NATO.
+The Department wants to focus on its counterterrorism capability and alliances with organizations such as NATO.
 It's spending $176.2 billion for troop operations, training, and support activities.
 It's increasing pay by 1% and the housing allowance by 4.2%, while providing $49.4 billion for medical benefits for the 9.6 million active duty personnel, their families, and veterans.

 Overseas Contingency Operations:

 Surprisingly, the DoD base budget does not include the cost of wars.
 That's separated out in Overseas Contingency Operations.
 The cost for the War in Afghanistan, which is winding down, was $85.4 billion for FY 2015.
 For OCO spending back to 2001, see War on Terror Facts.
 (Source: OMB, FY 2015 Budget, Table S-11)

 The Bi-Partisan Budget Act of 2013 recommended $80.7 billion for OCO and a record $552 billion for the Defense Department.
 It blocked future military base closings and gave service-members a 1% pay increase, but cut the cost-of-living-adjustment by 1% for veterans who retire before age 62.
 However, disabled veterans and surviving families had the cut re-instated.
 (Source: Stars and Stripes, House Quickly OKs Bipartisan Budget Deal, December 12, 2013; CNN, Disabled Veterans Get Back Pension Raises, January 14, 2014)

 The Defense Department needs to become more efficient.
 Without a reduction, it will pay 100% of its budget on personnel and maintenance by 2024, leaving no funds for procurement, research and development, construction or housing.
 These necessary programs to support U.S. troops now take up more than a third of DoD's budget.